 The end of Key stage 2 is an especially significant point in a child’s education.
 It’s an opportunity to reflect on learning to date and priorities going forward.
 Although the vast majority of pupils will already have been placed on their most appropriate curriculum pathway, for a small number there may be pathway change at this time.
 There are two such pathways for Key Stage 3 and 4 provision:

-- Those who have been identified as being on the autism spectrum and whose learning is best matched to a formal curriculum will move onto Key Stage 3 and 4 provision at our Brightstowe site.
-From here they will be able to engage in Entry Level and GCSE accreditation pathways.
-Many of the pupils will benefit from attending mainstream lessons in the co-located Academy.
+- Those who have been identified as being on the autism spectrum and whose learning is best matched to a more formal curriculum will move onto Key Stage 3 and 4 provision at our Brightstowe site.
+From here they will be able to engage in Entry Level and potentially GCSE accreditation pathways.

 At the end of Key Stage 4 many pupils move on to life beyond school, most often onto next steps in their education.
-However we do have a small number of Key Stage 5 places at the Napier Miles site (pre-formal and semi-formal curriculum offer) and at a class base at Ashley Down Centre (within the City of Bristol College).
+However, we do have a number of Key Stage 5 places at the Napier Miles site.